matzew/knative-eventing-samples/01-source_service/README.md

 # Source to Service

-One of the simplest uses cases of Knative eventing is to directly sink the events from the emitting source a Knative Serving Service (`ksvc`).
+One of the simplest uses cases of Knative eventing is to directly sink the events from the emitting source to a Knative Serving Service (`ksvc`).

 ## Deploy the consuming Knative Serving Service